olkroshk/attestation/sgx.attest.sample/genquotes.sgx/README.md

 ## What is?

 ##### AZDCAP_DEBUG_LOG_LEVEL
 `AZDCAP_DEBUG_LOG_LEVEL` is used to enable logging to stdout for debug purposes.
 Supported values are `INFO`, `WARNING`, and `ERROR`; any other values will fail silently.
 If a logging callback is set by the caller such as open enclave this setting will be ignored as the logging callback will have precedence.
 Log levels follow standard behavior: INFO logs everything, WARNING logs warnings and errors, and ERROR logs only errors.
 Default setting has logging off.
-These capatalized values are represented internally as strings.
+These capitalized values are represented internally as strings.

 Source: [Azure DCAP Client's configuration](https://github.com/microsoft/Azure-DCAP-Client#configuration)